Motion Picture Arts

 FIL 5875r.
 Film Aesthetics (1).
 Teaches the potential filmmaker to have their own aesthetics of filmmaking and to articulate that style by viewing various films with unique styles and aesthetics.
 Class discussion is also used to achieve this goal.
 Allows students to become more aware and conscious filmmakers through their ability to articulate their aesthetic.
 May be repeated to a maximum of four semester hours.

 FIL 5906r.
-Directed Individual Study (3–12).
+Directed Individual Study (1–12).
 (S/U grade only).
-May be repeated to a maximum of twelve semester hours.
-May be repeated during the same semester.
+May be repeated to a maximum of twelve credit hours.

 FIL 5912r.
 Supervised Research or Creative Activity (3).
 (S/U grade only).
-May be repeated to a maximum of five semester hours.
+This course may be repeated to a maximum of six credit hours.
+However, no more than six credit hours of FIL 5912 and FIL 5941 in combination may be applied toward graduation.

 FIL 5921r.
-Colloquium in Motion Picture Arts (1-6).
+Colloquium in Motion Picture Arts (1–6).
 Prerequisite: MFA admission.
-This course provides specialized study in narrative motion picture history, criticism, theory, genres, movements, and filmmakers.
-May be repeated to a maximum of six semester hours.
-May be repeated within the same term.
+This course is a specialized study in film/video history, criticism, theory, genres, movements, and filmmakers.
+May be repeated to a maximum of six credit hours; may be repeated within the same term.

 FIL 5930r.
-Proseminar in Motion Picture, Television, and Recording Arts (1).
-Interaction with professional film/video makers in screenings and discussions of each other’s work.
-May be repeated to a maximum of six semester hours.
+Proseminar in Motion Picture, Television, and Recording Arts (1–5).
+This course involves interaction with professional film/video makers in screenings and discussions of each other's work.
+Five semester hours are required for graduation.
+May be repeated to a maximum of six credit hours.

 FIL 5931r.
 Special Topics in Motion Picture Arts (1–12).
 Prerequisite: MFA admission.
 This course provides focused instruction in a special topic within the field of motion picture arts.
 May be repeated to a maximum of twelve semester hours.
 May be repeated during the same semester.

 FIL 5955r.
 Apprenticeship (1–12).
 (S/U grade only).
-Professional on-the-job training in an area of specialization.
-May be repeated to a maximum of twelve semester hours.
+This course provides professional, on-the-job training in an area of specialization.
+May be repeated to a maximum of twelve credit hours.

 FIL 5962r.
-MFA Qualifying Project (3–15).
+FA Qualifying Project (3–15).
 Postproduction of MFA thesis projects.
 Provides students with advanced instruction related to their chosen field of specialization while requiring them to coordinate their efforts with those of their crew counterparts, up to thesis project completion.
-Credit hours determined by work load assigned, according to student’s area of emphasis.
+Credit hours determined by workload assigned, according to student's area of emphasis.
 May be repeated to a maximum of fifteen semester hours.

 FIL 5964.
 MFA Qualifying Exam (0).
 (P/F grade only.)
 Corequisite: FIL 5962r.
 Evaluation of first-year progress including public screening of MFA qualifying project and oral examination.